squinkylabs/SqHarmony/docs/visualizer.md

 Visualizer also displays the input in standard music notation, but that is really and secondary function of the module.
 The Notation display and controls may be completely ignored if you wish.

+When identifying chords, Visualizer doesn't care what octave a chord is in, or which channels the pitches are in.
+So, for example, E2, G7, C5 is still a C Major chord.
+Also, duplicates/doublings are ignored, so C, E, G, C is recognized as C Major, but C, E, G, A is not.

 ## Notes for testers

 It would definitely be a bug it a chord is mis-characterized.
 If it say something is a C Major it should be that.
 Also if an inversion is displayed it would be a definite bug to be fixed if the information is incorrect.